 Graduate Work from Other Institutions

 For well-prepared advanced students, the Program may accept up to 6 credits of prior graduate coursework from other institutions towards the minimum graduate degree credit and minimum graduate coursework (50%) requirement.
 The minimum graduate residence credit requirement can be satisfied only with courses taken as a graduate student at UW–Madison.

 No credits from a UW–Madison undergraduate degree are allowed to count toward the graduate degree.

 No credits taken as a University Special student are allowed to count toward the graduate degree.

 The Graduate School regularly reviews the record of any student who earned grades of BC, C, D, F, or Incomplete in a graduate course (300 or above), or grade of U in research credits.
 This review could result in academic probation with a hold on future enrollment or in being suspended from the Graduate School.

 Every graduate student must have an IPiB faculty thesis advisor.
 The thesis advisor advises the student about coursework, supervises the student's research, and acts as a mentor to the student through the student’s graduate career.
 The thesis advisor must approve the student's coursework before registration for a given semester and must also approve any subsequent changes to it.

-A Ph.D. thesis committee is composed of at least five graduate University faculty members, including the thesis advisor.
-The thesis committee is empowered by the Program to advise the student about certification, administer the preliminary examination, oversee yearly progress reports, approve thesis composition, and conduct the final Ph.D. examination.
+A Ph.D. thesis committee is composed of at least four graduate university faculty members, including the thesis advisor.
+The thesis committee is empowered by the program to advise the student about certification, administer the preliminary examination, oversee annual progress reports, approve thesis composition, and conduct the final Ph.D. examination.